 Purchasing a Motorcycle Before Getting a License

-Many riders can relate to the scenario of seeing that perfect motorcycle in a showroom and it speaks to their soul.
+Many riders can relate to seeing that perfect motorcycle in a showroom, and it speaks to their soul.
 Before they realize it, they’ve signed off on the financing paperwork and are arranging for the dealership to trailer their chrome steed to its new home — your garage!

-If the bike has been financed, it will be required to have full coverage.
+If the bike has been financed, it must have full coverage.
 If it’s been purchased outright, it will need to have whatever the basic legal requirements are for your state for coverage.
-Almost all of the major insurance companies that offer motorcycle insurance coverage will allow you to secure a quote and purchase a policy online even if you do not have a motorcycle endorsement on your license.
+Almost all of the major insurance companies that offer motorcycle insurance coverage will allow you to secure a quote and purchase a policy online, even if you do not have a motorcycle endorsement on your license.

 NOTE: All insurance policies will take effect at 12:01 a.m. for the day after the policy has been purchased unless requested to take effect for a later date.